Amiya-Maity/smart-keyword-suggest/README.md

 - Best used with **plain files** and modern language modules.
 - Undeclared variable detection depends on TypeScript or ESLint configuration.
 - Cross-file variable tracking is not yet supported.
-- Scoped variable name recommendation is yet to come.

 ---